 Whether you enjoy learning about local culture and heritage or exploring ancient civilizations—whether you’re an art enthusiast or a history buff—Dublin has something for everyone.

-Here’s our ultimate list of museums in Dublin, in alphabetical order!
+Here’s our ultimate list of the best museums in Dublin, in alphabetical order!

 Book of Kells